-Your lecturer has given you the questions that you need to answer in your essay, but this technique helps you to figure out what you need to learn, find, understand, or already know, in order to answer that question.
+Your lecturer will give you the questions that you need to answer in your assignments, but this technique helps you to figure out what you need to learn, find, understand, or already know, in order to answer those questions.

 Grab a piece of paper, or open a word processing document, and start thinking up questions, following these four important rules:

 Producing questions example:

 Read through the questions you've come up with.
 Try rewriting your open questions as closed questions, and closed questions as open.
 See if you can make them better questions.

 Improving questions example